swaroopar/inprogress-engineer/docs/frontend/bundlers/vite.md

 Vite is a combination of multiple things.

-1. bundler
+1. Bundler
-2. transpiler
+2. Transpiler
-3. development server
+3. Development server

 Vite handles development server and production build differently.